 Some added trivia for you, this Sognefjellet National Tourist Route is said to be northern Europe’s highest mountain pass at 1,434 meters high.

-- Lom Stave Church: A stave church is a medieval wooden Christian church which has unique timber framing and corner-posts called as stafr in Old Norse (or ‘stav’ in modern Norwegian).
+- Lom Stave Church: A stave church is a medieval wooden Christian church that has unique timber framing and corner posts called stafr in Old Norse (or ‘stav’ in modern Norwegian).
 As you arrive in Lom, make sure to stop by this church so you can witness an example of the elaborately-designed stav church that you would most likely have witnessed before in movies involving Vikings or dragons.

-- Dalsnibba Viewpoint: You’ll find here the Geiranger Skywalk which is the highest fjordview from a road.
-As someone who is afraid of heights, it took every muscle on my body to stay on this skywalk for at least 10 seconds (I failed).
+- Dalsnibba Viewpoint: You’ll find here the Geiranger Skywalk which is the highest fjord view from a road.
+As someone who is afraid of heights, it took every muscle in my body to stay on this skywalk for at least 10 seconds (I failed).
 Nevertheless, the views here are majestic as you are surrounded by snow-covered mountains and dramatic fjords!
-(Toll road is open late May to October, NOK 130).
+(Toll road is open from late May to October, NOK 130).

-After all the driving, we decided to take it easy on this day as we took some rest in the morning and did some minor side trips in the afternoon before coming back to Vesterland again for the night.
+After all the driving, I decided to take it easy on this day of my Norway road trip itinerary as I took some rest in the morning and did some minor side trips in the afternoon before coming back to Vesterland again for the night.

 ◘◘ All about glaciers